 The Remunerations Committee comprises of three non-Executive Directors.
 The members of the Remunerations Committee are Messrs Ch.
 Panayiotou (non-Executive Director), St. Galatariotis (non-Executive Director) and A. Mikellides (Independent non-Executive Director).
 The Committee is chaired by Mr. Ch.
 Panayiotou who has knowledge and experience in remuneration policy.
 Even though all the members of the Remunerations Committee are non-executive Directors, only one director out of the three members of the Remunerations Committee is independent non-executive director according to the criteria of independency of a director as these are defined by the provision A.2.3. of the Corporate Governance Code.
 The Committee will usually meet at least once a year.
 The Group Executive Chairman will normally be invited to attend its meetings in order to make recommendations regarding the remuneration of the General Manager and the Deputy General Manager(s).
-The Committee periodically reviews the Directors Remuneration under their capacity as non-Executive Directors and members of the Board's Committees, as well as the remuneration policy for the Executive Directors, the General Manager and the Deputy General Manager(s).
+The Committee periodically reviews the Directors Remuneration policy for the Executive Directors, the General Manager and the Deputy General Manager(s).
+Independent Manager and the Deputy General Manager(s).
 Independent external legal and consultancy advice is obtained when necessary.
 The Group Executive Chairman is not present when his own remuneration is discussed.

-The Remuneration policy of the Directors of the Company is included in the Remunerations Report (page 20).
+The Remuneration policy of the Directors of the Company is included in the Remunerations Report (page 18).